 - If you wish to apply for a Japanese-taught program, please be sure to view our Japanese application guidelines and forms, follow the directions on that page, and complete your forms in Japanese, where appropriate.

-- If you have questions about the application process, please contact the International Center at BKC:
+- If you have questions about the application process, please contact the International Center:

 Other Scholarship Opportunities

 - Asian Development Bank - Japan Scholarship Program

 - Japan-IMF Scholarship Program for Asia